sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 **Watch out!** This paragraph of text has been [emphasized](#) with the `{: .notice}` class.
 {: .notice--info}

-Oslen's book posits scientists are prone to experience _narrative deficiency_: an insufficent understanding of narrative, or not knowing how to apply the power of storytelling to their scientific work.
+Oslen's book posits scientists are prone to experiencing _narrative deficiency_: an insufficent understanding of narrative, or not knowing how to apply the power of storytelling to their scientific work.
 Let's identify a few issues in the science community that can be potentially mitigated with adopting a sense of narrative.

 <figure>
   <img src="/assets/communicating-data-stories/cartoon-science-communication.gif" width = "598" height = "526">